Carreau/jupyter-book/introtojs.md

 ## The webrowser

-One of the key tool you use all the time when working on the web s your web browser.
+One of the key tool you use all the time when working on the web your web browser.
+I'm sure you use your browser everyday, but your browser can be both your best ally, or worth enemy.
+The number of functionalities that your browser have and can do is pretty large.
+Describing all the things can take days, so we will focus on the basics.
+I encourage you to learn more about what your browser can you by yourself.

+### Browser Choice

+As a browser of choice I will use Chrome.
+Chrome comes by default with a lot of baked in tools, so you will not need to install any extensions.
+The interface will be also consistent regardless of the Os you are using.

+If you are more a fan of Firefox, I would suggest you to install the developer edition.
+It comes preconfigured with many defaults.
+It is possible to set-up default firefox to behave like developer edition, but it can take some time.

+Your other major browser are Safari on MacOS, and Internet Explorer for Windows.
+Unfortunately, I am not familiar with either of them.
+As far as I know you can make most of what we will do in Safari.
+You might just have to enable developer mode in the advance preferences.